KoDohwan/VT-TWINS/README.md

-# Video-Text-Representation-Learning-via-Differentiable-Weak-Temporal-Alignment
+# Video Text Representation Learning via Differentiable Weak Temporal Alignment

-This repositoriy is the implementation of "Video-Text-Representation-Learning-via-Differentiable-Weak-Temporal-Alignment (CVPR 2022)".
+This repositoriy is the implementation of "Video Text Representation Learning via Differentiable Weak Temporal Alignment (CVPR 2022)".

 The code will be available soon.